MentitaRol/Lexical-Analysis/README.md

 In the same way we can determine that our final states will correspond to the last letters of each word: **‘l’, ‘n’, ‘a’, and ‘d’.**

-With this information we can build our Deterministic Finite Automata:
+With this information we can build our Deterministic Finite Automaton:

 **VERSION 1**